hashseed/gn-node/README.md

 ## Not yet implemented
 * Support building on Mac and Windows.
 The current configurations have only been tested for Linux.
 * Platform-specific OpenSSL build configurations.
 The current build only supports the slowest platform-independent configuration.
-* Code caching support
+* Code caching support.
 * Enable shared library build.
-* Optionally: support for BoringSSL
+* Optionally: support for BoringSSL.
 * Support building native modules as part of testing.

 ## Explicit non-goals